Finding HQ Materials

 Curriculum Resources

-Districts in Utah maintain local authority in the choice of instructional materials, although the state provides a large hub of recommended curriculum resources on its Recommended Instructional Materials System (RIMS).
+Utah provides a large hub of reviewed and recommended curriculum resources on its Recommended Instructional Materials System (RIMS) searchable database.
 Some of the programs listed by the state are rated green on EdReports.
-Utah also supports the Utah Education Network, an open educational resource that provides instructional materials for free.

 Learn MoreAdoption Guidance & Tools